Programme structure - PhD

 The faculty must be notified of all major changes, and you must send a well-founded application to firstname.lastname@example.org The faculty will consult the institute which will deliver its opinion before the faculty makes a final decision.

 - new / changed employer

 - new project

-Please note that changes to the project may mean that you have to notify REC, NSD or other bodies of the changes.
+Please note that changes in the project may mean that you have to notify REC, NSD or other bodies of the changes.

 Quality Assurance System for the PhD programme

 The Quality Assurance System for the Faculty of Medicine (pdf in Norwegian) was adopted by the Faculty Board 3 March 2015.
 The system will contribute to quality and further development of the PhD programme.